Over 50% of Employees Quit Due to Bad Managers: 4 Studies

 But things have changed now.

-But unfortunately, many managers lack the emotional intelligence to honor and value their teams.
+But unfortunately, many managers still lack the emotional intelligence to honor and value their teams.
 Micromanagement, for instance, is one of the worst management styles, leading to high employee dissatisfaction and increased turnover rates.

-That’s why many employees leave their jobs as soon as they get new opportunities.
+That’s why many people leave their jobs as soon as they get new opportunities.
 All those companies experiencing high turnover rates should analyze the managerial impact on retention and understand how their workforce truly feels.

 DDI World Study: 57% leave due to bad managers